 Music has the capacity to challenge us, to help us see the world from different perspectives and to connect us with others and our collective past.
 I believe that making music matters because it gets to the essence of who we are and how we express ourselves as people.
 I expect my students to be informed, thoughtful, genuine musicians who use the flute to express their artistic vision.

 I believe in maintaining a flute studio that is supportive, inquisitive, and energised.
 Students can inspire and learn from each other in a way that lifts everyone up and creates lifelong relationships.
-If you are passionate about flute playing and want to make a positive impact on the world through music please contact the School of Music at the University of Auckland to find out about studying with me.
+If you are passionate about flute playing and want to make a positive impact on the world through music please contact the Elder Conservatorium at the University of Adelaide to find out about studying with me.